Now you can link your payment accounts from different banks to one place

 For accessing your payment accounts’ data detailed information (IBAN number, account name, balances, list of transactions) via Third party provider’s application, you will need to confirm your choice via SEB internet bank or Third party provider’s application.

-The consent can be revoked via Third party provider’s app or website, or in SEB internet bank under the menu – Third party providers consent management.
+The consent can be revoked via Third party provider’s app or website.

 No. You will always need to approve a payment made from your account.